earthoul/earthoul_sandbox/README.md

 # earthoul_sandbox
-The very first sandbox.
-That's all.
+This is the very first sandbox, still occasionally used to learn entry-level tips.